-Maya Angelou was a well-known poet during her lifetime and is remembered today for her remarkable literary talents and strong capacity to spread her messages using powerful language and intelligent poetic conventions.
-She utilized many different writing styles depending on the kind of message she was looking to spread, and was a true master of her own style.
+Angelou was well-known during her lifetime and is remembered today for her remarkable literary talents and strong capacity to spread her messages using powerful language and intelligent poetic conventions.
+Maya Angelou utilized many different writing styles depending on the kind of message she was looking to spread, and was a true master of her own style.
 ‘Our Grandmothers’ demonstrates her consistency, her intelligent word choice, and her strong ability to convey what she felt and believed in through her standout poetry.

 Our Grandmothers Analysis